Carl Reindorf Park Stadium

 Carl Reindorf Park Stadium, also called Dansoman Park Stadium, is a multi-use stadium in Dansoman, a suburb of Accra in Ghana.

 History

 It used mostly for football matches and is the home stadium of Liberty Professionals FC.
 The stadium holds 2,000 people.
-The stadium is called Carl Reindorf Stadium, it is named in honour of the Ghanaian historian Carl Christian Reindorf.
+The stadium is called Carl Reindorf Stadium, named in honour of the Ghanaian historian Carl Christian Reindorf.

 Faith Ladies, a club in the Ghana Women's Premier League plays their home matches at the Carl Reindorf Park Stadium.